abdullahimtiazyousafzai/abdullahimtiazyousafzai/README.md

 ### Hi, I'm Muhammad Abdullah!

 I'm currently pursuing a bachelor's degree in Cyber Security at Ghulam Ishaq Khan Institute, one of Pakistan's leading universities for Computer Science and Engineering.
-My skills include proficiency in C/C++, Python, and bash scripting.
-I have a keen interest in cybersecurity, app development, and exploring various operating systems like Windows 10, Windows 11, and Linux.
-I enjoy collaborating with like-minded individuals, sharing my learning resources, and showcasing my projects.
+I have a strong proficiency in C/C++, Python, and bash scripting.
+Additionally, I am skilled in using Linux operating systems, including Kali Linux and Ubuntu, for cybersecurity tasks.
+My interests span cybersecurity, application development, and exploring various operating systems like Windows 10, Windows 11, and Linux.
+I enjoy collaborating with like-minded individuals, sharing my learning resources, and showcasing my projects using tools such as Nmap, Wireshark, and Metasploit.

 <div align="center">